Supply Chain Resilience: Navigating Challenges in the Electronics and Semiconductor Industry

 2.2 Global Disruptions and Resilience

-Natural disasters, geopolitical tensions, and public health crises have exposed vulnerabilities in the global supply chain.
-The earthquake and tsunami in Japan in 2011, for instance, disrupted the supply chain for various industries, including electronics and semiconductors.
-The COVID-19 pandemic further underscored the need for resilient supply chains as lockdowns, and restrictions disrupted manufacturing and distribution channels.
+Natural disasters, political issues, and health issues have pointed out deficiencies in the world's supply chain.
+The earthquake and tsunami in Japan, for instance, in 2011 disrupted the supply chain of several industries such as electronics and semiconductors.
+Even the COVID-19 pandemic underlined the importance of a strong supply chain, since lockdowns and restrictions in several countries disrupted production and delivery processes.

 3. Strategies for Supply Chain Resilience